ikovalisko/applogger-ios-sdk/README.md

 ## Author

+- Dirk Eisenberg
-Dirk Eisenberg and Mirko Olsiewicz
+- Mirko Olsiewicz

 ## License

 apploggerSDK is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE file](https://github.com/applogger/applogger-ios-sdk/blob/master/LICENSE) for more info.